Next Big Thing in Bangladesh: Women & E-Commerce

 As of September 2016, there are currently 23M Facebook users in Bangladesh according to Facebook.
 Interestingly, only 21.7% of the total Facebook users in Bangladesh are female.
 Facebook is the biggest social media platform in Bangladesh and the numbers above reflect the male-female ratio of users in digital platforms here.

-It’s perceived to be due to the conservative social circumstances in Bangladesh which still persist in this side of the world.
-Access to computer and internet for girls across Bangladesh is far from being achieved, as access to education for all children is yet to be attained nationwide.
+It’s perceived to be due to the conservative social circumstances in Bangladesh which persist on this side of the world.
+Access to computers and the internet for girls across Bangladesh is far from being achieved, as access to education for all children is yet to be attained nationwide.
 Due to social circumstances, restricted access and discriminatory social norms, women in Bangladesh are making slow progress towards moving digital.

 Effective use of the digital network in Bangladesh: